 The last area of this page is the theme selection.
-My free plugin comes with 2 theme options and more are available for a fee here.
 To select, simply press the icon image associated with the theme you want.
 The border should turn to a lime green.

 After you have selected all your settings, and options click the ‘Publish’ button on the side (or at the bottom on mobile devices).

 Next, navigate to the main ‘Testimonials’ section of the admin.
 Click the ‘Add New’ button under ‘Testimonials’ in the main menu.
 The add testimonial form looks like this:

 Where it says ‘Enter Highlight Here’ that field correlates to the ‘title’ options in your rotator.
 If you say to ‘hide titles’ in the settings, this is what would be hidden.

 The main WordPress editor is the ‘body’ of the testimonial.
 This is the same type of field used when editing a WordPress post or page.
 Add your main body text here.